logo

 redirect

-Have the same interface as RedirectResponse, and only raise the HTTPException with RedirectResponse.
+It has the same interface as RedirectResponse, and only raises the HTTPException with RedirectResponse.

 abort

-Have the same interface as HTTPException, and voila, it raise the HTTPException.
+It has the same interface as HTTPException, and voila, it raises the HTTPException.

 Routinglink | top

-There are two ways how to set path handler.
-Via decorators of Application object, or method set_ where one of parameter is your handler.
-It is important how look your application.
-If your web project have one or a few files where your handlers are, it is good idea to use decorators.
-But if you have big project with more files, it could be difficult to load all files with decorated handlers.
-So that is right job for set_ methods in one file, like a route file or dispatch table.
+There are two ways to set a path handler: via decorators of the Application object, or using a set_ method where one of the parameters is your handler.
+The choice depends on how your application is structured.
+If your web project has one or a few files where your handlers are, it is a good idea to use decorators.
+But if you have a large project with many files, it could be difficult to load all files with decorated handlers.
+In that case, set_ methods in a single file, such as a route file or dispatch table, is a better approach.

 Static Routinglink | top